All Around Austin

 Hamilton Pool features a 50-foot waterfall.
 Photo Credit: Catherine Parker

-Hamilton Pool in Dripping Springs
+6. Hamilton Pool Preserve in Dripping Springs

 Hamilton Pool’s limestone outcropping features a 50-foot waterfall that plunges into a box canyon.
 Located on Hamilton Creek, it’s 3/4 mile from the Pedernales River.
 Though the waterfall never completely dries up, it does fluctuate seasonally.